TheB3Rt0z/mag2/app/README.md

 #### Current tasks (with real priority)

+- javascript frontend configuration-2-script wrapper for Iways/base theme + @example for input_type_number
+- Iways_Navigation module, Gero is working on backend configuration interface, see [JIRA story 31](https://i-ways.atlassian.net/browse/IWAYS-31)
+- convert all possible rewrites to [plugins](http://devdocs.magento.com/guides/v2.0/extension-dev-guide/plugins.html), starting with blocks in Iways_Base/Design (see Iways_EnhancedEcommerceTracking as example)
+- continual development of PDD console tool, with new tests: [TEST_LIST]
 - write something for both empty paragraphs under Development guidelines (see above..)
+- Iways_SocialLinks frontend widget: testing and expansion to a different networks list (..with different links?)
+- generate a correspondant widget block for each frontend block, if reasonable
+- rewrite of Iways_Reservation module to this standards, basing on actual Alstertal/ECE version
 - integration of lvk console functionality in bin/magento, trough DeveloperToolBox Module (additional composer requires needed)
+- try some automation module-2-readme for programmatic documentation generation (DocBlock in registration.php, Reflection, Schrimp/code)
+- Iways_Maintenance module: should be a small tool for Maintenance-page and maintenance-status related aspects administration (seek possible override of /pub/errors/default/503.phtml)